||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-"Almost as festive as the roast turkey and sprouts they serve in Newbrum's police cells," Alberich told Janus severely.
+“Almost as festive as the synthetic roast turkey they serve in Newbrum’s police cells,” Alberich told Janus severely.
 He retrieved a pair of handcuffs from his jacket pocket as he spoke.
-"I hear you get loads and loads of sprouts."
+“I hear you get loads and loads of sprouts.”

 Janus shuddered.
 “Yuck.”